pabvald/snlp-project/README.md

 Another interesting observation is that the overall performance of `s1` is much better than `s2`, which in turn is much better than `s3`. **We suspect this is because the *rnnlm toolkit* misunderstood the spaces in the input files (which represent separation between tokens) as meaningful characters of the text**.
 Thus, for `s1`, it can just predict that for any non-space character, the next character is a space, and then it has half of the predictions correct, which results in such a low perplexity.
 Since we are more focused on OOV handling but not perplexity optimization, we ignore this problem for the rest of the project.

 **Results**:

+There are different approaches to select the sets of optimal hyperparameters base on the above results and observations.
+One may follow Occam's Razor and prefer small values for the hyperparameters as long as the perplexity is only slightly higher than the minimum one.
+Another may directly choose the sets of values that result in the optimal perplexities.
+For simplicity, we opt for the second approach.

 The configurations of hyperparameters that minimize the perplexity of the model for each vocabulary size are: